 Above: The Ford F-150 pick up truck has been the best selling pickup truck in the United State since 1977.
 Photo by kenishirotie on Pond5.

-The Ford F150 was not only America’s favorite tow vehicle in 2020, the F-series was actually the best-selling automobile overall.
-Well-outfitted, the average cost for an F150 ready to tow your boat to the lake or bay was right around $47,000.
+The Ford F-150 was not only America’s favorite tow vehicle last year, the F-series was actually the best-selling automobile in the country, overall.
+Well-outfitted, the average cost for an F-150 ready to tow your boat to the lake or bay is right around $60,000.
+(MSRP ranged from $34,585 to $84,910).
 And while we would heartily endorse the notion of spending more on your boat than on any wheeled land vehicle, you could get any five of these cool new boats for less — and then hitch them up behind the truck and head directly for the boat ramp.

-A traditionally styled bowrider powered by an outboard, the Bayliner VR6 OB gives you a ton of LOA for the $36,516 price tag.
-The price can be expected to build a bit from that starting point as you add your own personal must-have features (even items like interior lighting, a ski tow pylon, and the automatic bilge pump are considered optional) but you won’t even come close to the cost of that F150 and you’ll get a 22’4” runabout with the capacity to carry 10 people, an enclosed head compartment in the passenger’s side console, and a huge aft sunpad and swim platform.
+A traditionally styled bowrider powered by a 200 hp MerCruiser ECT 4.5 Alpha One stern drive, the Bayliner VR6 gives you a ton of LOA for the $49,830 sticker price.
+The price can be expected to build a bit from that starting point as you add your own personal must-have features (even items like interior lighting, a ski tow pylon, and an automatic bilge pump are considered optional) but you won’t even come close to the cost of that F-150 and you’ll get a 22’7” runabout with the capacity to carry 10 people, an enclosed head compartment in the passenger’s side console, and a huge aft sunpad and swim platform.

-View Bayliner VR6 OB boats for sale on Boat Trader today.
+View Bayliner VR6 boats for sale on Boat Trader today.

-View J/Boats J70 boats for sale on Boat Trader today.
+View Beneteau First 14 SE and First 18 SE sailboats for sale on Boat Trader today.

 The Stinger 175C has a maximum capacity of four anglers, and is laid out with a forward casting deck and pedestal seat that will work well for bass anglers.
 A 23-gallon livewell (with a lift-out bait bucket) lives in the aft deck, and is flanked by tackle stowage compartments for three boxes per side.
 There’s a second livewell with bait bucket in the bowdeck, too, which will be convenient for walleye and crappie fishing.
 Construction is all-welded aluminum (.100” gauge in the modified-V hull), with extruded gunwales and an extruded one-piece keel.